Salford boxer Jake ‘Jumbo’ Andrews will make his eagerly awaited professional debut next month.

 Now a huge advocate for mental health awareness through his Instagram videos and boxing, Jumbo intends to continue to raise awareness for mental health issues particularly for men who struggle to speak up.

-The tragedy of his parent’s passing has given Jake much more drive as he intends to achieve his goal of one day becoming a world champion.
+Losing his parents has given Jake much more drive as he intends to achieve his goal of one day becoming a world champion.